-1.23 It is recommended that a single zone approach is taken to setting commercial CIL rates.
+1.22 It is recommended that a single zone approach is taken to setting commercial CIL rates.
 The viability assessment results indicate that all non-retail commercial uses should be zero rated.
+It is recommended, based on the existing evidence, that only Food Ssupermarket retail could be charged CIL with all other non-residential categories being zero rated.